mahealamuq/De-Novo-Genome-Assembly-and-Gene-Prediction-Using-Velvet/README.md

 Yes.

-The top BLASTP hit for the first predicted gene was a site-specific integrase from *Staphylococcus aureus*.
+The top BLASTN hit for the first predicted gene was a site-specific integrase from *Staphylococcus aureus*.
 This strongly supports the hypothesis that the assembled genome is derived from a member of the genus *Staphylococcus*.

 Additional evidence supporting this conclusion includes: